-I am a Columbia University graduate with a B.S. in Mechanical Engineering, and have years of experience guiding students towards excellence.
+An Ivy League graduate with a B.S. in Mechanical Engineering from Columbia University, I have years of experience guiding students towards excellence.
 Whether by coaching a student to a first place grand award at ISEF 2014 or to first rank in their high school class, I advocate a personalized educational style: first identifying where a specific student's strengths and weaknesses lie, then calibrating my approach accordingly.
 Outside of teaching endeavors, I spend my time running a technology consulting start-up company and playing the trumpet in a jazz band.

 I take average students and make them great; I take great students and make them all-stars!

 Would you like to work together?
 I coach students in four core areas: